 UWF Postal Services operates a full-service U.S. Post Office in the University Commons (Bldg.
 22).

 The Post Office is open from 7:45 AM to 4:00 PM Monday through Friday.
 It is closed on Saturday, Sunday and UWF observed holidays.
 Students may also pickup packages at the Post Office on Saturdays from 7:30 to 11:00 AM.
+To pick up packages before the Commons opens at 10 a.m. on Saturdays, resident students may push the buzzer for assistance at the loading dock in back of the building.
 The Post Office lobby is accessible for supplies, student mailboxes and the stamp vending machine during all University Commons operational hours.

 - Postage Sales: Cash, check, postal money orders and Nautilus Card accepted.
 Stamp Sales (Singles, books, all varieties, commemoratives, etc.)